 10 Jun KPA Presents Street Evolution: Central Park

 Have you ever taken a peek at a New York City subway map?
 If you have, you’ve probably noticed the large green section north of midtown, quaintly labeled Central Park.
 Well, with the influx of warm weather, Central Park is for sure the place to be in the spring.
 Spanning 843 acres, Central Park rests in between the Upper West side and the Upper East Side.
+Many people may have decided to move to New York City just so that they are closer to famous attractions such as this.
+There are many different real estate options for people who are willing to move to this area, such as these upper west side apartment buildings which may be a perfect place for people to start their new life in this beautiful city.
+And not forgetting that it is only a short distance away from Central Park.
 To this day it was one of the most revered and famous parks in the United States of America.

 The development of Central Park was actually the result of a contest.
 In the early 1850’s, New York State Legislature enacted into law the setting aside of more than 750 acres of land central to Manhattan Island to create America’s first major landscaped public park; they would soon refer to it as “The Central Park.”
 Many socially conscious reformers understood that the creation of a great public park would improve public health and contribute greatly to the formation of civil society.
 Immediately, the success of Central Park fostered the urban park movement, one of the great hallmarks of democracy of nineteenth-century America.”
 The designer recruited to conceive Central Park was Frederick Law Olmstead, one of America’s first landscape architects.
 Olmstead’s professional outlook and creations were so influential because they were representative of a transformative time for the urban and industrial culture that is New York City.